Managing your card program

 Using the dashboard

 The Dashboard is your console to navigate the Apto Platform.
-In addition to starting testing in sandbox, activating your account, and customizing your Instant Issuance program, the Dashboard is your tool to monitor and support ongoing card program activity.
+In addition to starting testing in sandbox, activating your account, and customizing your Green Program, the Dashboard is your tool to monitor and support ongoing card program activity.

 The Users section displays all of your users who have interacted with your program.
-At a high-level, you can view their name, email, sign up date and KYC status.
-Though clicking on a particular user record reveals the full user details including; balances, address, non-PCI card information, and recent transactions.
-From here, you can select Load funds to transfer funds from your program balance to their Apto card account.
+You can see a listing of your users, including their name, email, sign-up date, and KYC status.
+Selecting a particular user record reveals the full user details including balance, address, non-PCI card information, and recent transactions.
+From here, you can select Load funds to transfer funds from your Funding Account to their Apto card account.

 The Transactions section displays all of the transactions made using the cards issued by your program.
-At a high-level, you can view the associated merchant, transaction ID, card, amount, date and Status.
-You can filter transactions by Date, Amount and Status and click on each transaction record to reveal further details.
+You can see a listing of transactions, each with an associated merchant, transaction ID, card, amount, date and status.

-In the Accounts section of Settings, you’ll see overviews of your four developer accounts:
+In the Accounts section of Settings, you’ll see overviews of your developer accounts:

-- Program balance - Funds for you to add to cardholder accounts
+- Funding Account - Funds for you to add to cardholder accounts

-All of this movement and activity is also captured in Apto’s reports, which you can subscribe to in Settings.
+All of this movement and activity is also captured in Apto’s reports, which you can retrieve via the Core API.

 Apto provides the following reports:

 - Cards created